MsNose/travelitaly/content/blog/8_ivrea.md

 These people really could not care less about these things with their calm paradise town.
-They entered the state of having it soo good, that their only was of expressing political opinion is virtue signaling.
+They entered the state of having it soo good, that their only way of expressing political opinion is virtue signaling.
-Would you believe that in this 20000 inhabitants town at the Alps where they only have train connections to Torino and Novara they had a peace demonstration in the main square?
+Would you believe that in this 20000 inhabitants town at the Alps where they only have train connections to Torino and Aosta they had a peace demonstration on the main square?
 We were naive to think that they mean peace for Ukraine, and just later realized the gigantic flag hanging from the balcony with "woman,life,freedom".
-So the ivreans biggest concern on this Saturday lunchtime was the oppressed woman in Iran.
-But know after waiving a rainbow flag and putting some music on it's okay.
+So the ivreans' biggest concern on this Saturday lunchtime was the oppressed woman in Iran.
+But now after waiving a rainbow flag and putting some music on it's okay.
 They saved the world.

-Usually in these mountaineaus towns you have the città alto and basso - the upper town which served as the perfect spot for fortresses to defend the position, and the lower town which was just the extended urban area.
+Usually in these mountainous towns you have the città alto and basso - the upper town which served as the perfect spot for fortresses to defend the position, and the lower town which was just the extended urban area.
-Ivrea had also a nice fortress up on the hill bit for some reason it look really neglected and deserted.
-Maybe it had to so something with the church serving as a migrant welcoming location next to the fortress and building a social housing for the Arabs and Africans who were just messing around being bored.
+Ivrea had also a nice fortress up on the hill but for some reason it looks really neglected and deserted.
+Maybe it had to so something with the church serving as a migrant welcoming location next to the fortress and building a social housing for the foreigners who were just messing around being bored.
 Maybe.

-I'm really said though because apparently they have a great carnival tradition of orange throwing which I would have loved to see, but unfortunately it's just in February.
+I'm really sad though because apparently they have a great carnival tradition of orange throwing which I would have loved to see, but unfortunately it's just in February.